stldo/url-slug/README.md

 ## TODO

-- Remove unwanted characters using `data.replace(disallow._regexp.filter, '')` before iconv
+- Remove unwanted characters using `data.replace(disallow._regexp.filter, '')` before unidecode
 - Url queries can have `"/"` and `"?"` characters, allow them if options.query is set to true
 - `.setOptions()` method, useful for global instance configuration
 - Camel case split as an option
 - Simplify code
-- Locale settings on iconv through `options.locale`
-- Support for browsers?
+- Support for browsers
-- Tests?
+- Tests